These and other questions have mostly come to us from our thousands of Amazon customers.

 – Are all of the colors you offer considered “Military Specification”? –

-All of the 550lb Mil-Spec Paracord we sell meets the requirements of the Mil-C-5040H Type III specifications, however, not all colors are purchased and/or used by the United States Military.
+All of the 750lb Mil-Spec Paracord we sell meets the requirements of the Mil-C-5040H Type IV specifications, however, not all colors are purchased and/or used by the United States Military.
+Our 700lb Hybrid Mil-Spec Reflective Paracord is manufactured exactly the same as our 750lb Mil-Spec Paracord, but with two reflective strands braided into the sheath.
+This makes our reflective paracord non-mil-spec (like all reflective paracord for obvious tactical reasons).

 – How are your different lengths of paracord packaged? –